Education in Hong Kong: Primary and secondary education

-Every child in Hong Kong, without any reasonable excuse, is required by law to attend a primary school after the child has attained the age of 6.
+Every child in Hong Kong is required by law to attend a primary school after the child has attained the age of 6.
 They are also required to attend a secondary school after primary education and is completed before he/she attains the age of 18.
-However, a student who has completed Form 3 of secondary education and whose parent can produce evidence to the satisfaction of the Permanent Secretary for Education, shall not apply.
+However, a student who has completed up to Form Three of secondary education is exempted.
 Education in the public sector is free.
 Public primary schools admit students via the Primary One Admission System.

 School years

 Secondary education

 Secondary education is separated into junior and senior years.
 In junior years, the curriculum is a broad one where history, geography, science are studied alongside subjects that have already been studied at primary schools.
 In senior years, this becomes more selective and students have a choice over what and how much is to be studied.
 Almost all schools but PLK Vicwood KT Chong Sixth Form College and its feeder junior secondary college have both sessions.

-Annually, Form 6 students studying in local schools in Hong Kong sit for the Hong Kong Diploma of Secondary Education (HKDSE) between early March through early May.
+Annually, Form Six students studying in local schools in Hong Kong sit for the Hong Kong Diploma of Secondary Education (HKDSE) between early March through early May.
 However, a minority of local secondary schools in Hong Kong also offer the International Baccalaureate Diploma Program (IBDP) for their students as an alternative choice to the HKDSE curriculum, for example, Diocesan Boys' School and St. Paul's Co-educational College.

 Further education

 The commerce stream in secondary schools is considered vocational.
 Students in the Commerce stream would usually enter the workplace to gain practical work experience by this point.
 Further education pursuits in the Hong Kong Institute of Vocational Education or universities abroad are common.
 The Manpower Development Committee (MDC) advises the government on coordination, regulation, and promotion of the sector.
 Also, the Vocational Training Council (VTC) ensures the level of standard is met through the "Apprentice Ordinance".
-The VTC also operates three skills-centres for people with disabilities. secondary schools in Hong Kong are going to be cut down to only two years due to the switch in the government.
+The VTC also operates three skills-centres for people with disabilities.
+Secondary schools in Hong Kong are going to be cut down to only two years due to the switch in the government.